A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Introduction

-In our main theoretical result, Theorem \ref{Theo:GPRates}, we derive optimal posterior contraction rates towards anisotropic intensities, in the asymptotic regime where the number of observed realizations of $N$ and $Z$ increases.
-The proofs are based on the general Hellinger testing approach for i.i.d.~sampling schemes, which we specialize to the case of covariate-driven Poisson processes adapting ideas from \cite{BSvZ15} and \cite{KvZ15}, and which we then pursue for the proposed multi-bandwidth Gaussian process methods, under anisotropic ground truths.
-In order to achieve automatic adaptation to the smoothness of the intensity, which is typically unknown in practice, we employ a hierarchical procedure where we randomize the various hyper-parameters in the prior.
-In particular, we assign to the length-scales in the covariance kernel of the underlying Gaussian process independent hyper-priors.
-This differs from the construction of \cite{BPD14}, which prescribes a-priori correlated length-scales, resulting in a leaner methodology and in algorithmic advantages concerning parallelization and mixing times of the associated computational methods.
+In our main theoretical result, Theorem \ref{Theo:GPRates}, we derive optimal posterior contraction rates towards the (possibly anisotropic) true intensity function generating the data, in the asymptotic regime where the number of observed realizations of $N$ and $Z$ increases.
+The proofs are based on the Hellinger testing approach for i.i.d.~sampling schemes, which we specialize to the case of covariate-driven Poisson processes adapting ideas from \cite{BSvZ15} and \cite{KvZ15}, and which we then pursue for the proposed multi-bandwidth Gaussian process methods, over anisotropic function spaces.
+To achieve automatic adaptation to the smoothness of the intensity, which is typically unknown in practice, we employ a hierarchical procedure where we randomize the various hyper-parameters in the prior.
+In particular, we assign independent hyper-priors, modeling the length-scales in the covariance kernel of the underlying Gaussian process as i.i.d.~stochastic powers of gamma random variables.
+We note that this differs from the construction of \cite{BPD14}, which prescribes a-priori correlated length-scales.

 A second contribution of this work is the exploration of the implementation aspects of the nonparametric Bayesian approach to covariate-based intensity estimation.
 In Section \ref{Subsec:Algorithm}, we devise a Markov chain Monte Carlo (MCMC) algorithm to approximately sample from the posterior distribution.
-This is of Metropolis-within-Gibbs type, alternating draws from the full conditional distributions of the various parameters, and incorporates recent developments for dimension-robust sampling to handle the functional component of the proposed nonparametric Bayesian model.
+This is of Metropolis-within-Gibbs type, alternating draws from the full conditional distributions of the various parameters.
+It incorporates recent developments from the literature for dimension-robust sampling in nonparametric Bayesian procedures based on Gaussian priors to handle the functional component of the considered statistical model.